Kerry: August 2, 2019

 I snuck away about twenty minutes later.
 Sitting in the living room with some Special K and milk—Andi did not have much in her kitchen—I called Suze.
-She was still in her office and decided she’d take the subway up.
+She was still in her office and decided she would take the subway up.
 I then spoke to Mom again.
-She’d spoken to Tom briefly.
+She had spoken to Tom briefly.
 He was staying in his office in midtown until he got an update and would go up to Andi’s apartment if necessary.
 Mom would drive down.
-I was concerned about overwhelming Andi so I told Mom that I had the situation under control and that she and Tom should head home.
+I was concerned about overwhelming Andi so I told Mom that I has the situation under control and that she and Tom should head home.

 It was dark when Suze hit the buzzer and I let her in.